2. Support tickets

 Where from are you trying to log in, from campus or over the VPN ?

-What kind of computer and Operating System are you connecting from (Windows, macOS, Linux) ?
+What computer and Operating System (Windows, macOS, Linux) are you connecting from ?

 What software and what version are you using to connect ?

-When reporting errors related to Slurm, allocation quotas, software errors, please include the following:
+When reporting software problems, please include the following:

 pwd